 SPAN 201 - Intermediate Spanish III 4 credit hours.
 Students integrate and expand on structures and vocabulary, developing cultural awareness through literature, video and online materials.
 Participation in three weekly classes with their professor and one weekly conversation group with an international teaching assistant increases students' language skills proficiency.
-Prerequisite: SPAN 102, 61% or higher on Spanish language Placement Exam, or permission of instructor.
+Prerequisite: SPAN 102, , a score of 401 or above on Spanish language Placement Exam, or permission of instructor.
 (Every fall semester)